7 bedroom house for saleHolywell Hill, St. Albans, Hertfordshire

 Street View is unavailable in this location

 Disclaimer - Property reference STA160140.
 The information displayed about this property comprises a property advertisement.
 Rightmove.co.uk makes no warranty as to the accuracy or completeness of the advertisement or any linked or associated information, and Rightmove has no control over the content.
 This property advertisement does not constitute property particulars.
-The information is provided and maintained by Strutt & Parker, Hill Street.
+The information is provided and maintained by Strutt & Parker, National Country House Department.
 Please contact the selling agent or developer directly to obtain any information which may be available under the terms of The Energy Performance of Buildings (Certificates and Inspections) (England and Wales) Regulations 2007 or the Home Report if in relation to a residential property in Scotland.

 Map data ©OpenStreetMap contributors.